 Wesley United Methodist Church was founded on March 4, 1865 by newly freed slaves ("Freedmen") following the passage of President Lincoln's life-changing "Emancipation Proclamation" in 1863.
 Construction of a new church began in the Spring of 1882, and our current sanctuary was built in 1929.
 In 1985 the National Register of Historic Places recognized Wesley as a National Historic Site!
 Similar accolades have been awarded by the Texas Historical Commission and the City of Austin among others.

 We offer traditional worship with contemporary elements, so while our service is reverential the energy in the room is totally unleashed.
 Aretha would feel at home here, and so will you.
-The choir really puts their foot in it and spontaneous shouts of praise are most certainly welcome!
+The jumpin' band and chor routinely elicit spontaneous shouts of praise which are most certainly welcome!
 Some folks wear their "Sunday Best" and others come in jeans...we believe the important thing is that you just show up.

 The congregation of Wesley United Methodist Church (formerly Wesley Chapel Methodist Episcopal Church) was established at the end of the Civil War for freed people in the Austin area.
 On March 4, 1865 the first official church meeting was held in the basement of the old Tenth Street M.E.
 Church, South, in Austin, Texas.
 In the spring of 1882, the cornerstone of a new church was laid at the corner of Ninth and Neches Streets.

 Wesley continues to hold an important place in the civic life of the Austin Community, being instrumental in the establishment of the Austin Area Urban League in 1977 and in numerous ventures with the Austin Independent School District to assist African American students.